-VACCINE RECOMMENDATION Chickenpox (varicella) 1 dose between 12 - 15 months old.
-Second dose between 4 - 6 years old.
-For kids 14 and older with no history of the vaccination or disease, 2 doses 4 - 8 weeks apart.
-COVID-19 When available, will be covered in full in accordance with national guidelines.
+VACCINE RECOMMENDATION Chickenpox (varicella) 1 dose between 12-15 months old.
+Second dose between 4-6 years old.
+For kids 14 and older with no history of the vaccination or disease, 2 doses 4-8 weeks apart.
+COVID-19 Primary doses and booster doses covered.
 Refer to CDC guidance to determine vaccine frequency and age eligibility for persons under 18.
-Diphtheria, tetanus, whooping cough (pertussis) 1 dose of DTap at 2, 4, 6 and 18 months old 1 dose of Tdap between 11 and 12 years with a Td booster every 10 years after.
+Diphtheria, tetanus, whooping cough (pertussis) 1 dose of DTap (Diphtheria, Tetanus, Pertussis) at 2, 4, 6 and 18 months old.
+1 dose of Tdap (Tetanus, Diphtheria, Pertussis) between 11 and 12 years with a Td (Tetanus, Diphtheria) booster every 10 years after.
 Those older than 7 years and not previously immunized can get a single dose of Tdap.
 Flu (influenza) 2 doses 4 weeks apart for healthy children between 6 months and 8 years the first time they get the vaccine.
 After age 2, children who've previously had the flu shot can receive 1 dose annually.
-Haemophilus influenza type b 1 dose at 2, 4 and 6 months and once between 12 - 18 months old.
-Hepatitis A 2 doses at least 6 months apart between 12 - 23 months old.
+Haemophilus influenza type b 1 dose at 2, 4 and 6 months and once between 12-18 months old.
+Hepatitis A 2 doses at least 6 months apart between 12-23 months old.
 For children not previously immunized, 2 doses can be given at least 6 months apart at your doctor's discretion.
-Hepatitis B 1 dose to all newborns before leaving the hospital, a second dose between 1 - 2 months and a third dose between 6 - 18 months.
-May begin between 2 - 18 years old if not immunized as a baby.
-HPV (human papillomavirus) 2 doses over a 24-week period starting at age 11 for boys and girls.
+Hepatitis B 1 dose to all newborns before leaving the hospital, a second dose between 1-2 months and a third dose between 6-18 months.
+May begin between 2-18 years old if not immunized as a baby.
+HPV (human papillomavirus) 2 doses over a 24-week period starting at age 11.
 Your doctor may give the vaccine as early as age 9 if your child is at high risk.
-Measles, mumps, rubella (MMR) 1 dose between 12 -15 months and a second between 4 - 6 years.
-Can be given to older children if no history of vaccination or the disease.
-Meningitis (meningococcal) 1 dose between $11 - 12$ years, with another dose at 16 years.
-If the first dose is done between $13 - 15$ years, then give the second dose between $16 - 18$ years.
+Measles, mumps, rubella (MMR) 1 dose between 12 -15 months and a second between 4-6 years.
+Can be given to older children if no history of vaccination, or the disease.
+Meningitis (meningococcal) 1 dose between 11-12 years, with another dose at 16 years.
+If the first dose is done between 13-15 years, then give the second dose between 16-18 years.
 Doctors may give vaccine as early as age 2 if your child is at high risk.
 Pneumonia (Pneumococcal) 1 dose at 2, 4 and 6 months and again at 12 to 15 months.
 Children over age 2 can get a single dose if not previously immunized.
 Children with an underlying medical condition can receive an additional dose.
 Children at high risk can be vaccinated after age 7.
-Polio 1 dose at 2 and 4 months and between 6 - 18 months (3 doses total).
-Then 1 dose between 4 - 6 years old.
+Polio 1 dose at 2 and 4 months and between 6-18 months (3 doses total).
+Then 1 dose between 4-6 years old.
+Respiratory syncytial virus (RSV) 1 dose monoclonal antibody for infants aged <8 months born during or entering their first RSV season and for infants and children aged 8-19 months who are at increased risk of severe RSV disease entering their second RSV season.
 Rotavirus Minimum age is 6 weeks.
 If using Rotarix, 2-dose series recommended at 2 and 4 months old.
 If using RotaTeq or unknown, default to a 3-dose series at 2, 4 and 6 months old.